Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Introduction

-On the theory side, reliable extractions of the axial form factors can only be made within nonperturbative QCD.
+On the theory side, reliable extractions of the axial form factors can only be made within nonperturbative quantum chromodynamics (QCD).
 Prime contenders in this respect are lattice QCD (lQCD) and nonperturbative functional methods, like the Dyson-Schwinger equations (DSEs).

 lQCD has made important progress in the past years.
-Early lQCD studies were available using the quenched approximation \cite{Liu:1991nk, Liu:1992ab}, as well as dynamical fermion simulations at heavier than physical pion masses \cite{Alexandrou:2009vqd, Green:2017keo}.
-These computations were characterised by high sensitivity to finite-volume effects and a contamination of results owing to the presence of excited states, both making extrapolations to the physical point quite challenging.
-Recently, several groups have computed the axial form factors using simulations generated directly at the physical pion mass and with large volumes \cite{Rajan:2017lxk, Alexandrou:2017hac, Shintani:2018ozy, Bali:2018qus, Ishikawa:2018rew, Jang:2019vkm, Bali:2019yiy, Alexandrou:2020okk}.
-Furthermore, the problem of excited state contamination has been analysed in detail with chiral perturbation theory methods \cite{Bernard:2001rs, Bar:2018xyi, Bar:2019igf} and different improvements have been implemented on the lattice \cite{Bali:2019yiy, Jang:2019vkm, Jang:2020ygs}.

-The continuum limit and the physical pion mass are mandatory in lQCD if one wants to check important low-energy QCD relations, such as the partially conserved axial-vector current (PCAC) which, at the form factor level, connects $G_A(Q^2)$ and $G_P(Q^2)$ with the pseudoscalar $G_5(Q^2)$ form factor.
-Another important relation is that, at low $Q^2$ and assuming pion pole dominance (PPD), $G_A(Q^2)$ and $G_P(Q^2)$ are directly connected and thus the Goldberger-Treiman relation can be derived.
+For example, several groups have computed the axial form factors \cite{Capitani:2017qpc, Rajan:2017lxk, Alexandrou:2017hac, Shintani:2018ozy, Bali:2018qus, Ishikawa:2018rew, Jang:2019vkm, Bali:2019yiy, Alexandrou:2020okk}, some of them using simulations generated directly at the physical pion mass and with large volumes.
+The problem of excited state contamination \cite{Capitani:2010sg} has also been analysed in detail with chiral perturbation theory methods \cite{Bernard:2001rs, Bar:2018xyi, Bar:2019igf} and a variety of lattice improvements have been implemented \cite{Capitani:2012gj, Bali:2019yiy, Jang:2019vkm, Jang:2020ygs, Ottnad:2020qbw}.
+The continuum limit and the physical pion mass are mandatory in lQCD if one wants to check important low-energy QCD relations, such as the partially conserved axial-vector current (PCAC) which, at the form factor level, connects $G_A(Q^2)$ and $G_P(Q^2)$ with the pseudoscalar form factor, $G_5(Q^2)$.
+Another important feature is that, at low $Q^2$, assuming pion pole dominance (PPD), $G_A(Q^2)$ and $G_P(Q^2)$ are directly connected, leading to the Goldberger-Treiman relation.